| This

 the walls opposite your shelter, can dramatically increase your shielding

-shielding.
-As cramped as that crawl space fallout shelter might seem,
+radiation shielding.
+As cramped as that crawl space fallout shelter

-the vital shielding provided by simply moving some mass into place could
+might seem, the vital shielding provided by simply moving some mass

 #6 - ESSENTIAL DETAILS